Fans of inov-8 shoes may well be a little surprised by the new incarnation of the Trailroc 280.

 We are going to assume that running three/four days is possible every week with a fourth/ fifth day for cross training and strength work.
 A microcycle (week) in phase 1 may well look like:

 In phase 1 we want to just walk, run or walk/ run and build a base of fitness from which to build.
 No need to rush in and panic.
 Be sensible and progressive.
 A safe way to do this is build for three weeks and on the fourth week rest and recover, Yes, rest and recovery is just as important as running.

 Use the 10-20% rule and never add more time than this to each run.
 An example for the first month may look like:

 Over this phase, you would eventually cap the length of time for the Tuesday and Thursday runs at 60 to 90-minutes and the Sunday run would progress to 3-hours 30-minutes as follows:

 Use this system in phase 1 building week on week over four months to lay a great foundation of progressive miles and time on feet.
 If you have built progressively, your Sunday long run will have progressed to over three hours which puts you in a great place for a C run target.

 A marathon would be a good C target at the end of phase 1.
 You wouldn’t taper for a race like this, it would be a training run that would be added to your plan.

 You have phase 1 under your belt and the confidence of completing a C target.
 Phase 2 now builds and at the end of this phase you will have a B race target as a goal.
 This race should be challenging but not so challenging that it becomes intimidating or breaks you.
 If you ran a half marathon as a C race, then your B race could be a marathon.
-If your C race was a marathon, then your B race may be a 50k or up to a 50-mile race if you feel that training is going very well?
+If your C race was a marathon, then your B race may be a marathon or 50km race if you feel that training is going very well?